Skip to main content

 Filing Chapter 13 requires completing a credit counseling course, filing a petition and financial schedules with the bankruptcy court, proposing a repayment plan within 14 days, attending a 341 meeting of creditors, and having a judge confirm your plan.
 Most people hire a bankruptcy attorney, which costs $3,000-$5,000 and is typically paid through the plan.

 Can I be honest about something?
 Filing Chapter 13 without an attorney is nearly impossible from a success-rate standpoint.
-According to court data from the Eastern and Southern Districts of New York, cases filed without an attorney have a 2.3% success rate versus 44-56% with legal representation - and those figures are consistent with national patterns.[3]
+Court data from multiple districts shows unrepresented filers succeed at dramatically lower rates - some studies cite single-digit success rates for pro se Chapter 13 cases, versus 44-56% with legal representation.[3]
 The paperwork is genuinely complex, the timing requirements are strict, and one missed deadline can get your case dismissed before it even starts.

 Here's the actual sequence: